skalyaanamoorthy/PSLMs/README.md

 It is expected that there will be some errors in computing features.
 However, if you see that DSSP did not produce an output, this is an issue with the DSSP version.
 Make sure you have version 4, or else install via GitHub.
 AliStat might fail for large alignments if you do not have enough RAM; we have read only the first 100,000 lines for large files to try to mitigate this.
 Remember that the features have been pre-computed for your convience as stated above, and any missing features can be handled by merging with our dataframes.

-## Clustering Analysis
+### Clustering Analysis
-ℹ️ **This section is for computing the homology between sequences and structures for the purposes of understanding and mitigating the overlap of training and test sets as well as effectively bootstrapping or computing statistics based on structurally homologous protein families.**
+ℹ️ **This subsection is for computing the homology between sequences and structures for the purposes of understanding and mitigating the overlap of training and test sets as well as effectively bootstrapping or computing statistics based on structurally homologous protein families.**

 ⚠️ **You will need to preprocess ALL DATASETS including data/external_datasets/cdna117k.csv and rosetta_training_data.csv in order to obtain their sequences and structures if you want them to be included in these homology analyses**